‘Veronica Mars’ Revival Still On The Table? Kristen Bell And Rob Thomas Want To Make More Episodes

 Veronica Mars may never craft an elegant and lengthy mystery like the murder of Lily Kane again, but the setting of the show, with its biting commentary on socioeconomic status and familial relations, is still ripe for new content 10 years later.

-[Featured image by Matt Sayles/Invision/AP]
+[Featured Image by Matt Sayles/Invision/AP]